Duet3D/wiki-content/User_manual/Machine_configuration/robot_industrial_6_axis.md

 following will be a description of the specifics

+# orientation

+I am not aware of G-Code describing the orientation of a 6 axis DOF robot, so I'm currently using the following method:
+* B"orientationType=full" must be set to use it
+* describe the orientation by quaternions and use ABCD letters for the values: A for the real value of rotation and BCD for the imaginary values of the rotation axis vector.
+Quaternions can be directly translated into the rotation information of the transformation matrix.

+# unsorted:

 Configuration is made by defining the Denavit-Hartenberg parameters, see the wiki about DH.